 I wish that I had used my combat encounter with the Redbrand thugs much earlier.
 Once the players started pushing a few townsfolk around, the thugs should have come and threatened them for moving in on their action.
 Ignore the role-play until after they clear the hideout.
 None of the NPCs are going anywhere; use them when the players are ready.

 The only NPC they didn’t want to murder was the young Halfling cousin of the thief.
 His name is Pip, and he spoke in a breathless mile-a-minute cadence that my kids thought was funny.
 Pip was able to show them the secret way into the hideout.

 The best part of this chapter is the variety of ways that the party can enter this hideout.
-They can go in the front door or the secret door, as my group did.
-They can be captured and wake up in the prison cells or convince the thugs that they want to join.
+They can go in the front door.
+Or they can use the secret door, as my group did.
+They might be captured and wake up in the prison cells or they can even convince the thugs that they want to join.
 The remainder of adventure dungeons are all very straight forward in comparison.